EmilStenstrom/conllu/README.md

 That's much better! `field_parsers` specifies a mapping from a field name, to a function that can parse that field.
 In our case, we specify that the field with custom logic is `"tag"` and that the function to handle it is `split_func`.
 Each field_parser gets sent two parameters:

 * `line`: The whole list of values from this line, split on whitespace.
-The reason you get the full line is so you can merge several tokens into one using a field_parser if you wanted.
+The reason you get the full line is so you can merge several tokens into one using a field_parser if you want.
 * `i`: The current location in the line where you currently are.
 Most often, you'll use `line[i]` to get the current value.

-In our case, we return `line[i].split("|")`, which returns a list, just like we want.
+In our case, we return `line[i].split("|")`, which returns a list like we want.

 Let's look at the metadata in this example.